 Durability can be looked at from two different directions.
-Obviously, it is preferable for ALL colored pencils to be as durable as possible, but for separate reasons.
-According to Dictionary.com, durability means “ability to resist wear and decay”.
+ALL colored pencils should be as durable as possible, but for separate reasons.
+According to Dictionary.com, durability means the “ability to resist wear and decay”.
 What sort of wear and decay does a typical colored pencil experience?
 Depending on the setting and who is using it they can be widely different.

 Ease of Use

 Some colored pencils have a much higher learning curve than others.
-They might have a more dynamic color depth that is easily varied with application pressure, require the addition of water for blending, or encourage delicate layering of multiple colors to achieve the desired effect.
-More simple examples will product vivid color but without the necessity of blending or layering which makes application much easier but limits the scope of color theory you can experience.
+They might have a more dynamic color depth that is easily varied with application pressure, require the addition of water for blending or encourage delicate layering of multiple colors to achieve the desired effect.
+More simple examples will produce vivid color but without the necessity of blending or layering which makes the application much easier but limits the scope of color theory, you can experience.

-One’s experience with a given medium will dictate how user-friendly of a set to look for.
-Typically we recommend an easy to use product for young children and beginners and as they become more experienced with the colored pencils we then encourage them to expand to more demanding but also more rewarding brands and products.
+One’s experience with a given medium will dictate how user-friendly a set is to look.
+Typically we recommend an easy-to-use product for young children and beginners and as they become more experienced with colored pencils we then encourage them to expand to more demanding but also more rewarding brands and products.

 “Performance” is a pretty broad expression, but we interpret it as the ultimate capabilities that are realistically possible with a given set of art supplies.
 In other words, what sort of color depths, blending, layering, shading, etc. can you achieve with a particular set of colored pencils?
-While obviously it is preferable to go with the best-performing set as possible, for someone who isn’t familiar or capable of tapping in to the unique features of a premium offering it might be a bit of a waste of money since they typically cost significantly more.
+While obviously, it is preferable to go with the best-performing set possible, for someone who isn’t familiar with or capable of tapping into the unique features of a premium offering it might be a bit of a waste of money since they typically cost significantly more.

 It is the equivalent of someone who is just started to learn golf and going out and purchasing the most expensive set of golf clubs he or she can find.
-Sure, they are technically the best performing but it is likely that particular person does not yet have the skills to fully tap into their potential, and they might be better off starting with something simpler and more affordable.
+Sure, they are technically the best performing but, likely, a particular person does not yet have the skills to fully tap into their potential, and they might be better off starting with something simpler and more affordable.